carlitoselmago/youtube-watch/README.md

 An agent that watches youtube, seeking novelty content

 # install
-In this example it uses chrome as the sellenium browser
+In this example it uses firefox as the sellenium browser

-The code asumes you have installed uBlock origin, if not disable the lines on driver options
+install the driver and configure it's location

+Install an adblock such as ublock origin, it will load if you load your user profile

-You should check the location of the extension on your system:
+You should check the location of your profile on your system:

+### for chrome:
 go to
 chrome://version
  In that folder look for 'Extensions' folder.
 The extension ID for uBlock Origin is cjpalhdlnbpafiamejdnhcphjbkeiagm